 This comforting quinoa and cheese soup is a variation of the locro potato soup that I grew up eating in Ecuador.
 It is made with quinoa, potatoes, cheese, milk, onions, garlic, cumin, oregano, achiote, and topped with cilantro and avocado.

 Soup is the answer to all problems, at least that’s the way it seemed when I was growing up in Ecuador: you’re not feeling too well?
 Eat your soup.
 You want to get bigger, taller, skinnier, smarter, etc?
 Eat your soup.
 You want dessert?
 Eat your soup.
 You want to go outside and play?
 Eat your soup.
 You would think I would have ended up hating soups, but I actually really enjoy a good bowl of soup.
 It’s one of those things that I crave when I’m feeling sick and wish my mom lived next door –instead of 4,500 miles away –so that she could make me some homemade soup.Jump to Recipe

-The first step to making a good soup is the refrito, also known as sofrito, which is the base of the soup, it consists of heating oil or butter –or sometimes lard – and adding onions, garlic, tomatoes.
-Other veggies like peppers or celery can also be added depending on the soup.
+The first step to making a good soup is the refrito, also known as sofrito, which is the base of the soup, in this case it’s a very simple version that consists of heating oil or butter –or sometimes lard – and adding onions and garlic.
+Other veggies like tomatoes, peppers or celery can also be added depending on the soup.
 Then you add the spices and seasonings you will use for the soup.
 I usually add ground cumin and achiote or annatto powder to my refrito.
 For this quinoa and cheese soup I also added some dry oregano.

 Quinoa and cheese soup